 I tested this stroller in every situation imaginable over the years and despite its small flaws, it worked fine.
 As it’s ultimately the leader of all best travel strollers airlines know it and there’s no hassling about whether it will be allowed on board or not.

-Despite its small wheels, I never need to lift this stroller over the curb and had no problems with cobblestones, mud, or thicker gravel
+Despite its small wheels, I never needed to lift this stroller over the curb and had no problems with cobblestones, mud, or thicker gravel.

 Adding a diaper bag or another small stroller (Yoyo Connect) to the back is also an option without the stroller falling backward.
 It’s the only one I tested that can handle things hanging from the back.